ellamae-it/ellamae-it/README.md

-## Good Day, Everyone! 🤗
+## Good Day, Everyone 🤗

-👋 Hi!
+👋 Hi !
 I'm **Ella Mae** 🪼

-I'm currently building a **Diary with Memories** application - a personal project focused on capturing meaningful moments.
+I'm currently building **Diary with Memories**, a personal project for capturing meaningful moments.
-The app organizes **pictures, videos, and recordings** into folders **by day, month, and year**.
-It also includes a feature that **shows memories from past years**.
+The app organizes **pictures, videos, and recordings** by day, month, and year, and includes a feature that **shows memories from past years**.

-I love being reminded of how wonderful our life journey is.
-It makes me feel grateful for the past and hopeful for the future.
+I love being reminded of how wonderful our life journey is, and want to make it easy for people to **store, access, and celebrate their precious memories**.
+I hope this app will allow people to feel grateful for the past and hopeful for the future.
-My goal is to make storing and accessing these precious memories easier, so that people can always be reminded to celebrate their growth and realize how wonderful their life is.

 ### 🚀 Current Project
 - 📝 **Diary with Memories**